DalyaG/PyGraphicsGui/README.md

 ### The Main Folder

 * This README

+* Talk slides - with some more visual background on computer graphics and fun memes ;)

 * Requirements file for easy install (on Ubuntu you also need to install Tkinter)